 Readying your clothes before an early morning run ensures you get it done!
 This simple act takes the guesswork out of what to wear, lowers the chance of waking family members, and adds extra time to sip that coffee.
 (I also like to prep the coffee so I just have to push a button.)

 17. Get a running coach.

-Chances are if you talk with anyone who has had a running coach, they will tell you that having a customized training schedule has leveled up their training and gotten those PRs.
+Chances are if you talk with anyone who has had a running coach, they will tell you that having a customized running program has leveled up their training, got them to the finish line, and nailed those PRs.